tpwres/teczki-polskiego-wrestlingu/content/c/mcw-championship.md

 ## Belt design

-The belt itself is made in gold and black colours based on thin metal sheet.
-Main plate is flat, and all of the decour is engraved on it.
-In the centre of it there is MCW logo visible, with eagle wings over, and "Mine City Wrestling Champion" placed on banners underneath it.
-Rest of the main plate is filled with simple engravings.
-On each side of main plate there are two pairs of smaller, rectangular sideplates.
-Both pairs of sideplates contains two different silhouettes of retro-styled wrestlers.
-All of the plates are based on basic black leather strap.
+The belt is made out of thin metal sheets with gold-and-black lettering and ornaments.
+The main plate is flat, and all of the decour is engraved on it.
+In its centre is the MCW logo with eagle wings over it, and "Mine City Wrestling Champion" placed on banners below it.
+The rest of the main plate is filled with simple engravings.
+On each side of the main plate there are two pairs of smaller, rectangular sideplates.
+Both pairs of sideplates contain two different silhouettes of retro-styled wrestlers.
+All of the plates are attached to a basic black leather strap.

 ## Title history